LEARNAcademy/syllabus/react/nested-components.md

 Next, we have a `return()` which is similar to the built-in JS function `return`.
 It is returning the content inside of the parentheses.
 In React, when working with smart components, we need the JSX to live inside a single tag, which goes inside the `return()`, which lives inside the `render(){}`.

 In React, the component renders only one JSX element.
 Therefore, it is imperative to wrap all of your elements in a single containing tag.
-In the example above, we created an empty `div` to house the JSX code we will be writing.
+In the example above, we created an empty `React Fragment` to house the JSX code we will be writing.
 This is were we will nest our other components.

 Next, we will define another component class: